microsoft/greenlands/Docs/AgentToolkit/Getting-Started.md

     - `GameEnvironment` applies the action into the local game state.
 Through a callback system, the environment sends the events that reflect the changes performed to the game state.
     - The Server receives the events with the changes to the game state and applies them to the Minecraft world.

-1. Eventually, the server sends Game end message.
+1. Eventually, the game finishes and the server sends the _Game End_ message.

 ## Class diagrams